frink-okn/frink-landing-zone/README.md

 # How to Upload Your Graph to Lake FS
 Theme 1 Teams, there are several ways to upload your graph to Lake FS.
 Instructions for two of the several ways is provided below.

+:point_right: For each method, you will need to request credentials for accessing Lake FS.
+These credentials are an **Access Key ID** and a **Secret Access Key**.
+You may request these either by direct messaging Yaphet Kebede through our PROTO-OKN Slack Channel or by emailing Yaphet at kebedey at renci dot org.

 [Upload through the website](#upload-through-the-website)

 [Upload using Amazon's Command Line Interface (CLI)](#upload-using-s3-tool-amazons-cli)

-For each method, you will need to request credentials for accessing Lake FS.
-These credentials are an **Access Key ID** and a **Secret Access Key**.
-You may request these either by direct messaging Yaphet Kebede through our PROTO-OKN Slack Channel or by emailing Yaphet at kebedey at renci dot org.
+[Upload using the Lake FS Command Line Interface (CLI)]

 ## Upload through the website